Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 To close a PR, at **least one** of the following conditions must be met:
 - At least 2 maintainers must express wanting to close the PR or an unwillingness to merge it.
-This can be expressed either on the PR itself, or privately.
+This can be expressed either on the PR itself or privately.

-- The PR contains content which violates Wizard Den's rules and/or code of conduct.
+- The PR contains content that violates Wizard Den's rules and/or code of conduct.

-- The PR author has been **banned** from the Wizard's Den Github and/or Discord or is otherwise unable to be communicated with.
+- The PR author has been **banned** from the Wizard's Den Github and/or Discord, or is otherwise unable to be communicated with.

 - The PR is **Stale**.